-Equitable Workforce: Embracing inclusivity and a continued investment in the Non-Certified hiring process in order to build a more diverse workforce.
+Equitable Workforce: Embracing inclusivity and a continued investment in the Non-Certified hiring process has resulting in a more diverse workforce.

-Homelessness: Develop a better coordinated response of City resources to better serve the needs of our houseless neighbors.
+Homelessness: Better coordinate response of City resources to better serve the needs of our houseless neighbors.

 Disaster Resilience Planning: Collaborate with stakeholders to develop disaster resilience plans that include strategies for mitigating risks and ensuring a swift and coordinated response.